 Yesterday, I attempted to eat a tuna sandwich that appeared as if it had been prepared by a blindfolded Kindergartener.
-Lettuce, tomato and onion were slapped together carelessly while the tuna was applied to everything but the bread.
+Lettuce, tomato, and onion were slapped together carelessly while the tuna was applied to everything but the bread.
 I had the misfortune of learning this as I unwrapped the sandwich at my computer and was rendered immobile with tuna salad hands.
 Through this experience, I’ve learned that when eating a tuna sandwich, it’s unnatural to feel like you’re consuming a Sloppy Joe worthy of five napkins.
 Overall, it was a gross experience, and it makes me want to take a break from that restaurant.
-I paid a good price for that half sandwich and side salad, so they’ve temporarily lost me as a customer.
+I paid a good price for that half sandwich and a side salad, so they’ve temporarily lost me as a customer.

 To make matters worse, I had paid at an in-store kiosk intended for faster service and watched as everyone around me received their order before me.
 “Can we hurry up on order #30?” a manager asked.
 It was her job to check the contents of the plates and take-out bags to ensure that the kitchen was filling orders accurately.
 Perhaps the comment rushed the employee preparing the “tuna Picasso” because my order was a disaster.
 I was having a full-fledged “Zenput moment.”